SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 * Optimization is the process of iterating through a design such that it meets timing, area, and power specifications.
 * Depending on the stage of the design, optimization can include the following operations: Adding buffers, Resizing gates, Restructuring the netlist, Remapping logic, Swapping pins, Deleting buffers, Moving instances, Applying useful skew, Layer optimization, and Track optimization.

-* Command used in Openlane for Synthesis is as follows:
+* Command used in Openlane for Placement is as follows:
   ```
   run_placement
   ```